What little girl, or big girl, wouldn’t love their very own magical fairy garden?

-Once you have spent some time looking at fairy gardens online or at greenhouses and have an idea of what you want, you are ready to start.
+Once you have spent some time looking at fairy garden ideas online or at greenhouses and have an idea of what you want, you are ready to start.

 In total our Fairy Garden cost: